Ultimate Chile Travel Guide 2022

 Cost of Meals

 A decent meal in Chile is both affordable and delicious.
-A complete lunch in a local restaurant can cost between $4 to $10.
+A complete lunch in a local Eat and Drink can cost between $4 to $10.
 There are loads of options available, especially if you want to discover local delicacies.
 Cost for dinner varies but a sumptuous and complete meal starts at around $20.
 For those working with a budget per day, it’s best to buy from grocery stores and prepare your own meal.
 The cost for this is around $5 to $15.

 Sky Costanera

 Sky Costanera has one of the most impressive views of the city boasting a 360 panoramic view of the city!
-Tickets are $10 for
+Tickets are $10 for adults and can

 San Cristóbal Hill

-Take a ride up with the funicular (costs about $2.50 roundtrip) to the top of San Cristobal Hill where you can get awesome view
+Take a ride up with the funicular (costs about $2.50 roundtrip) to the top of San Cristobal Hill where you can get awesome view from way above

 Restaurante Giratório